IBM/cloud-enterprise-examples/ARTICLE.md

 ## 6. Security

+IBM has a long-standing history as a leading security provider.
+Today, IBM Cloud® builds on that tradition as the most open and secure public cloud for business.
+Leverage market-leading data protection capabilities to secure your data at rest, in motion and in use.

+Achieve continuous security for your enterprise applications and workloads with built-in isolation, access management and integrated security posture.
+IBM offers unmatched expertise to help your business meet security, quality and compliance objectives.

 ### 6.1 Certificate Manager

 IBM Cloud provides a service to securely handle certificates used for TLS termination by enterprise applications.
 This service can store certificates provided by certificate authorities and it can also order free certificates from Let's Encrypt.